Frank D'Angelo: Movies

 He has written, produced, directed, scored and starred in nine feature-length films through his company, In Your Ear Productions.
 Distribution is through iTunes, Amazon and various video on demand platforms worldwide.
 Canadian & American cable companies.
 His first film Real Gangsters was released in 2013.
 Followed by The Big Fat Stone and No Deposit.
 In 2015, he released the horror drama film Sicilian Vampire.
 This was followed by The Red Maple Leaf in 2016.
 D'Angelo completed his sixth feature film The Neighborhood, which premiered June 15, 2017, in Toronto at the Italian Contemporary Film Festival.
-His seventh film, The Joke Thief co-starring Steven Kerzner (Ed the Sock), Frank's former sidekick on Being Frank, was released in 2018, followed by The Last Big Save, and Making a Deal with the Devil.
+His seventh film, The Joke Thief co-starring Steven Kerzner (Ed the Sock), Frank's former sidekick on Being Frank, was released in 2018, followed by The Last Big Save, and Making a Deal with the Devil, both in 2019.

-In 2019 he appeared in a supporting acting role in Kire Paputts' film The Last Porno Show.
-D'Angelo is working on a new project, delayed by Covid-19.
+Also in 2019, he appeared in a supporting acting role in Kire Paputts' film The Last Porno Show.